braincorp/robustus/README.md

 ### Trouble shooting remote cache
-Sometimes package version are not avialable in the remote wheelhouse.
+Sometimes package version are not available in the remote wheelhouse, or fail to install correctly in ~/.robustus_rc.
 If you are having issues installing pip / python packages, try the following:
 * Open a new shell, outside of the virtual environment
 * $ rm ~/.robustus_rc/{package}.rob (Look around the directory, name will not match exactly)
 * $ pip install package==version (e.g. pep8==1.4.6)